PhilipMar/Reinforcement-Learning-in-Dynamic-Environments-Simulator/README.md

 A detailed documentation of the project (in German language) can be found in the file named [Dokumentation.pdf](Dokumentation.pdf).

 ## Quick Start
-Run the main method of the `MazeSimulator` class with the following programm arguments:
+Run the main method of the `MazeSimulator` class with the following program arguments:

 Without displaying the UI: `--config=demoConfig.cfg`